 Advertising with Modern Railways

 Are you trying to get your message across to top executives in the railway industry?
 Look no further: Modern Railways is essential reading for all the players in Britain’s privatised railway industry - as well as overseas administrations.
-Now in its 50th year of publication, the magazine is recognised as the authoritative voice of the industry.
-Modern Railways host a number influential award ceremonies throughout the year.
-Modern Railways run the annual Railway Industry Innovations Awards Scheme, the longest-established awards scheme in the industry, the Golden Spanner awards for excellence in rolling stock maintenance and the Golden Whistle awards for excellence in railway operating.
+Now in its 52nd year of publication, the magazine is recognised as the authoritative voice of the industry.
+All of Modern Railways’ 16,000+ copy sales are paid for in full, ensuring your message is not just received but read too!
+You can also be assured of editorial integrity.
+Modern Railways hosts a number of prestigious awards ceremonies throughout the year: The Railway Industry Innovation Awards (the longest established awards scheme in the industry), The Golden Spanner Awards for excellence in rolling stock maintenance, and the Golden Whistle Awards for excellence in railway operating.
 Modern Railways is the official journal of the Railway Study Association.

 On average 16,287 copies of Modern Railways are sold each month, with a wide distribution:

 - 9,051 copies sold via the UK news trade

 - 1,080 copies sold via the overseas news trade (inc. Republic of Ireland)